 HISTORY © www.rt66pix.com

-This page includes original magazine articles, on-scene observations and random thoughts from the comfort of my armchair.
+American history is not all Pony Express rides and Moon Landings.
+This page delves into a few lesser-known, and not so grand, aspects.
+It includes original magazine articles, on-scene observations and random thoughts from the comfort of my armchair.
 Other related material appears on the PRESERVATION and ROADS pages.
 The Statue of Liberty replica above is in the Lincoln Highway city of Woodbine IA.

 Permission is granted to link.
 Written material may be reproduced for non-commercial use only with appropriate credit.